 Concerning this latter conjecture, we can indeed give counter examples ruling this out.
-To get a more precise statement, it is helpful to define the following, see \eqref{eq:cutdefn}: define the {\bf cut-length of $\Om$} to be the minimum over all integral affine transformations $A$ of the number of cuts $b_{A,j}$ needed to define $A(\Om): = \Om(b_A, (b_{A,j})_{j\ge 1})$.
-This is finite exactly when $\Om$ is rational (i.e. has rational normals), and is a measure of the complexity of $\Om$.
+To get a more precise statement, it is helpful to define the following, see \eqref{eq:cutdefn}: define the {\bf cut-length of $\Om$} to be the minimum, over all integral affine transformations $A$, of the number of cuts $b_{A,j}$ needed to express $A(\Om)$ in the form $ \Om(b_A, (b_{A,j})_{j\ge 1})$.
+This is finite exactly when $\Om$ is rational (i.e. has rational normals) and is a measure of the complexity of $\Om$.

-\begin{thm} There is a family of rational domains $\Om_n, n\ge n_0,$ of increasing cut-length that do support staircases. \end{thm}
+\begin{thm} There is a sequence of rational domains $\Om_n, n\ge 1,$ of increasing cut-length that do support staircases. \end{thm}